MySQL

 Type mapping

-The following table shows the type mappings for data ingestion.
+The following table shows the data type mapping for data ingestion.

 TINYINT(n)